vishvAsa/notes/materials/wood/plywood.md

 ## Birch plywood
 - Doesn't need laminate - naturally comes with good veneer.
 - Birch plywood does not have jagged edges and knots.
 Safer, and edges look better.
+- 2020: Observed to bend with season when used as cabinet doors.
+Gets algae growth when exposed to rain or humidity.
+Emits wood stench within cabinets.
 - Grows fast in baltic countries.